ElliotNB/observable-slim/README.md

 - [Development](#development)
 - [Contributing](#contributing)

----

-## Overview

-**Observable Slim** mirrors your data in a Proxy and reports *precise* change records—ideal for state management, UI data binding, and tooling.
-It is small (~6KB minified), fast, and designed to be predictable and memory-safe.

-Version: **0.2.1**

-License: **MIT**

 ## Design (Deep Dive)

 Curious about the underlying architecture and implementation?
-See **docs/design.md** for the problem model, core algorithms, complexity, invariants, cycle-safe instrumentation, cross-proxy fan-out, reachability-based teardown, and correctness arguments.
+See **[docs/design.md](docs/design.md)** for the problem model, core algorithms, complexity, invariants, cycle-safe instrumentation, cross-proxy fan-out, reachability-based teardown, and correctness arguments.
 It's optional reading, but helpful if you want to understand how the internals stay fast and memory-safe.

 ## Features